asaltveit/Proj5-map/README.md

 ## Author: Anna Saltveit

 ## Can:
-Drag map
-Click to put markers on map
-See points of interest
+Drag map, click to put markers on map, see points of interest
-# Proj5-map